 The invoice date auto-populates to today, which is good, and you can edit your payments and that kind of thing.
 Down here is where you’ll add in the product or service I’m just going to type in digital marketing, YouTube advertising, and we’re worth a lot.
 So we charge a lot.
 I’m just kidding, but this is fun to see.
 Now once you have all of this filled out, you can go ahead and click “make recurring.”

-That takes you to this new window that you’ll have to fill out a couple more details, such as the template name.
+That takes you to this new window where you’ll have to fill out a couple more invoice details, such as the template name.

-so I can change this call it monthly.
-Scheduled reminder or unscheduled. the scheduled one is how you’ll make show up every first day of the month or whatever date.
+You can change this and call it monthly.
+Scheduled reminder or unscheduled.
+When you schedule recurring invoices, you’ll make show up every first day of the month or whatever date.

 You can also set a reminder.
 So it’ll just email you and let you know that you need to create this or send it out.
 Unscheduled would be kind of, if you have projects, they get done on random dates, random timeframes, and you just want to be able to quickly create that invoice from this template. let’s go ahead and use scheduled I’ll say create two days in advance, just so I can have it in my account I’ll know it’s coming.

 And then the customer we already have now here’s some options you have to decide on.
 You can automatically send the emails, which once this is created, it will automatically send it out to your client.
 I don’t generally do that because I like to look things over beforehand.
 I leave that unchecked.
 You can do print later.
 I don’t really print anything.
 So I leave that on checked and then include unbilled charges.

 Unbilled charges would be, if you had like mileage or.
 Billable hours that haven’t been included in this invoice that are associated with this customer.
 I leave those off.
 Cause mine’s pretty straightforward.
 You can edit your online Quickbooks payments to include cards or just do a bank transfer. cards do come with an extra fee.